 - If a user has not checked into the room within 30 minutes of the reserved start time and has not informed the library of a possible delay in their arrival, the reservation will be considered abandoned and the reservation will be cancelled.

-- Refreshments may be served if the room is left in an orderly and clean condition.
+- Refreshments may be served in the meeting rooms if the room is left in an orderly and clean condition.
 Organizations or individual(s) must provide all utensils and dispose of debris by placement in the Library’s dumpster or take it home.
 Further clarification can be obtained from Library staff.
 No alcoholic beverages may be served.
+No refreshments may be served in the Computer Lab at Leonardtown Library, including water.
+Users may use the café area outside the Lab to consume refreshments.

 - No open flames or ignitable materials are permitted.